-The Company owned 1,395,036 shares of Orchid common stock at both December 31, 2016 and 2015, representing approximately 4.2% and 6.4%, respectively, of the outstanding shares.
-During the years ended December 31, 2016 and 2015, the Company received dividends on this common stock investment of approximately \$2.3 million and \$1.9 million, respectively.
+At December 31, 2017 and 2016, the Company owned 1,520,036 and 1,395,036 shares of Orchid common stock, respectively, representing approximately 2.9% and 4.2% of Orchid's outstanding common stock.
+During the years ended December 31, 2017 and 2016, the Company received dividends on this common stock investment of approximately \$2.5 million and \$2.3 million, respectively.

-Robert Cauley, our Chief Executive Officer and Chairman of our Board of Directors, also serves as Chief Executive Officer and Chairman of the Board of Directors of Orchid and owns shares of common stock of Orchid.
-Also, Hunter Haas, our Chief Financial Officer, Chief Investment Officer and Treasurer, also serves as Chief Financial Officer, Chief Investment Officer and Secretary of Orchid, is a member of Orchid's Board of Directors and owns shares of common stock of Orchid.
+Robert Cauley, our Chief Executive Officer and Chairman of our Board of Directors, also serves as Chief Executive Officer and Chairman of the Board of Directors of Orchid, receives compensation from Orchid, and owns shares of common stock of Orchid.
+Also, Hunter Haas, our Chief Financial Officer, Chief Investment Officer and Treasurer, also serves as Chief Financial Officer, Chief Investment Officer and Secretary of Orchid, is a member of Orchid's Board of Directors, receives compensation from Orchid, and owns shares of common stock of Orchid.
+Robert J. Dwyer and Frank E. Jaumot, our independent directors, each own shares of common stock of Orchid.